 Established by Congress through the Tax Cuts and Jobs Act of 2017, Opportunity Zones are a new community development program providing a federal tax incentive for private investment in qualified low-income communities.
 The program encourages investors to reinvest their unrealized capital gains into local businesses, real estate, or development projects in exchange for a reduction in their tax obligations.
 Opportunity Zones will be effective for 10 years; however, investors can hold onto their investments for a longer period and still receive tax benefits.

 The Opportunity Zones program offers three potential tax incentives for investing in designated low-income communities through a Qualified Opportunity Fund:

-For more detailed information on these investment benefits, please see this fact sheet from the Economic Innovation Group.
+For more detailed information on these investment benefits, visit the Economic Innovation Group's website.

 For information on creating a Qualified Opportunity Fund and the types of investment that qualify for the Opportunity Zones program, please see this list of frequently asked questions published by the IRS.